3redronin/mu-server/validation/independent/README.md

   --output /absolute/path/to/new-conformance-results
 ```

 Use clean isolated checkouts at explicit commits. `--build` compiles the shared public-API fixture against each server using Java 21 and `--release 11`; Mu3 uses its Netty 4.1 profile.
 Maven repository verification remains a separate release check.
+Each build runs Maven clean and clears the fixture output directory, removing artifacts from deleted/renamed sources.
 Server sources, fixture sources, class files and dependencies are hashed; stale builds are rejected.
+Configured JDKs are checked against their actual runtime major before labeling results, and complete version strings are recorded.
 Build artifacts default to `validation/target/independent-build`; override with `--build-dir` in both build and replay commands.
 Do not rebuild fixtures during a campaign.

 Tool setup is the only step that downloads external conformance binaries. h2spec's archive and executable have embedded SHA-256 pins.
 Autobahn uses the official image `crossbario/autobahn-testsuite@sha256:519915fb568b04c9383f70a1c405ae3ff44ab9e35835b085239c258b6fac3074`.
 The manifest, configuration and each layer are verified.
 Installation retains the image metadata and runtime file inventory.
 The runner verifies the inventory before starting Autobahn.